baijiacms/JavaQuestPlayer/README.md

 ## Java Quest Soft Player

+It is developed in JavaSE language.

+This is a qsp player for single user.

-It is developed in JavaSE language, libqsp version is v5.7.0 base from Quest Player by seedhartha V2.3.1.
+libqsp is v5.7.0 base from Quest Player by seedhartha QuestPlayer V2.3.1:https://github.com/seedhartha/QuestPlayer

 ### Environment: